antscode/MacWifi/README.md

 OpenWRT is a Linux OS designed for network devices.
 Your device must have OpenWRT version 18.06.0 or later installed.
 You can download the latest release here:

 [https://downloads.openwrt.org/](https://downloads.openwrt.org/) ([instructions](https://wiki.openwrt.org/doc/howto/generic.sysupgrade))

+Note that if you plan to purchase a GL-AR300M device, not all models are supported.
+Only the models with NOR memory are supported - models with NAND memory will not work, as they cannot be upgraded to the latest version of OpenWRT.
+The following models are supported:

+* GL-AR300M16ï»¿ï»¿ï»¿ (internal antennas, 16m NOR memory only)
+* GL-AR300M16-Extï»¿ (external antennas, 16m NOR memory only)

 For the AR300M, you'll find the correct upgrade package under ar71xx > generic > ar300m file ending in sysupgrade.bin.
 The quick way of updating firmware is via the Luci interface under System > Backup / Flash Firmware.
 You can upload you package file from there.